alien4cloud/alien4cloud.github.io/documentation/1.4.0/user_guide/topology_editor_recovery.md

 # Problem

 A topology is designed with nodes and relationships, based on some imported archives.
-The topology thus depends on these archives specific versions present at a moment in the catalog.
+Thus, it depends on these archives specific versions present at a moment in the catalog.
 When working with `snapshots archives`, it might happen that these are updated (as we allow uploading and updating snapshots in Alien4cloud) while being used as dependency, eventually leading to a non consistent topology depending on what has changed within it.
-For example, let's assume we have a topology using a node type coming from a snapshot archive A. Now for some reason, we want to update, or even remove that type from the archive A. What will become of the topology?
+For example, let's assume we have a topology using a node type coming from a snapshot archive _A_.
+Now for some reason, we want to update, or even remove that type from the archive _A_.
+What will become of the topology?
 The purpose of this feature is to try to recover the topology and have a consistent one.

 # Recovery choices